rsimmons/plinth/README.md

 Block views typically display controls that affect how a block generates or processes sound.
 In the spirit of modular synthesizers, blocks can also accept audio-rate "control" input signals.
 For example, an oscillator block might have a panel knob to set its fundamental frequency, and also a control signal input port that influences that same frequency.
 Note that for the sake of simplicity this spec *does not* define any special relationship between view controls and input ports.
 This means that view controls are not always "automatable", and control inputs may not have associated view controls.

-Blocks can support saving and loading their settings (via opaque strings), so that hosts can save and load patches.
+Blocks can support saving and loading their settings, so that hosts can save and load patches.

 ## Design Considerations